-John Louis Lucaites is professor of rhetoric and public culture, department of communication and culture and adjunct professor of American studies, Indiana University.
-He is a 2006-2007 Fellow at the Poynter Center for the Study of Ethics and American Institutions.
-His publications include Crafting Equality: America’s Anglo-African Word (1993, Chicago, co-authored Celeste Michelle Condit); Martin Luther King Jr. and Sermonic Power of Public Discourse (1993, Alabama, co-authored with Carolyn Calloway Thomas), No Caption Needed: Iconic Photographs, Public Culture, and Liberal Democracy (2007, Chicago, co-authored with Robert Hariman); and Rhetoric, Politics, and Materiality (2009, Peter Lang, co-edited with Barbara Biesecker), as well as numerous book chapters, journal articles, and book reviews.
-He is also the co-editor (with Celeste Michelle Condit) of Contemporary Rhetorical Theory: A Reader (1999, Guilford Press).
-He is also Senior editor of the University of Alabama’s book series “Rhetoric, Culture, and Social Critique,” and past editor of the Quarterly Journal of Speech.
+John Louis Lucaites is provost professor of rhetoric in the department of English and adjunct professor of American studies, Indiana University.
+He is also a Fellow in Indiana University’s Center for Integrative Photographic Studies.
+His publications include Crafting Equality: America’s Anglo-African Word (Chicago, 1993, co-authored with Celeste Michelle Condit), Martin Luther King Jr. and Sermonic Power of Public Discourse (Alabama, 1993, co-edited with Carolyn Calloway Thomas), No Caption Needed: Iconic Photographs, Public Culture, and Liberal Democracy (Chicago, 2007, co-authored with Robert Hariman), The Public Image: Photography and Civic Spectatorship (Chicago, 2016, co-authored with Robert Hariman) Rhetoric, Politics, and Materiality (Peter Lang, 2009, co-edited with Barbara Biesecker), and In/visible War: The Culture of War in Twenty-First-Century America (Rutgers, 2017, co-edited with Jon Simons) as well as numerous book chapters, journal articles, and book reviews.
+He is also senior editor of the University of Alabama’s book series “Rhetoric, Culture, and Social Critique,” and past editor of the Quarterly Journal of Speech.
 He serves on numerous other editorial boards.
 In 2001 he co-hosted national and international conferences on visual rhetoric at the University of Iowa and Indiana University.
 He teaches graduate and undergraduate courses on rhetoric and social theory, visuality, and public culture.
-He is also a contributing editor at BagnewsNotes, a blog dedicated to politics and visual culture.
+He is also a contributing editor at Reading the Pictures, a blog dedicated to politics and visual culture.

 John Louis Lucaites’ CV is available at No Caption Needed.